NdagiStanley/dotfiles/README.md

 _Please note that, for Linux, where __mas__ is used (in the Brewfiles) utilized when running `sh setup.sh work` and `sh setup.sh pro` an error will occur.
 Ignore this._

+### Edge case - shared machine

-For a recurrent server or workstation (that's not personal), I just install oh-my-zsh by running `sh install zsh`.
+For a recurrent server or workstation (that's not personal), I just install oh-my-zsh by running `sh install.sh zsh`.
 The bare minimum aliases are a time-saver!

+Uncomment the last line `ZSH_DISABLE_COMPFIX="true"`

 ## Quick setup